davipowell08-spec/DSP24Afinalproject/README.md

 Tasks for nextweek

 add to README
-*pictures of coding challenge
+*pictures of coding challenge - 3
-*pictures of different parts of game
+*pictures of different parts of game - 3
 *link to sky asset

-create 5 interactable objects + 2 with sockets
+create 5 interactable objects + 2 with sockets - cake (2) , missile, donut, eyeball (cherry) (2)
 add eyeballs to assets
 add coding script to assets
-correct eye position
 film with VR headset